tymyrddin/red-evasion/source/docs/netsec/payload.md

 ## Modifying the shellcode

 Consider the simple case of using Ncat to create a bind shell.
 The command `ncat -lvnp 1234 -e /bin/bash` tells ncat to listen on TCP port 1234 and bind Bash shell to it.
-If you want to detect packets containing such commands, you need to think of something specific to match the signature but not too specific.
+To detect packets containing such commands, think of something specific to match the signature but not too specific.
+So will attackers:

 * Scanning for `ncat -lvnp` can be easily evaded by changing the order of the flags.
 * On the other hand, inspecting the payload for `ncat -` can be evaded by adding an extra white space, such as